cpoirier/scaffold/README.markdown

   a window on the screen should not require you to become one.

-# Simple Example
+# Hello, world.

 What follows is the simplest possible Scaffold application.
 It doesn't use any Nodes, doesn't do any routing, has no Views or Skins.
 By defining on_process and returning a completed State, Scaffold considers the matter closed and sends off the response to the client.
-If you install Scaffold, Baseline, and Rack, put this in a file, and run it, you'll can hit the application on localhost:8989.
-In fact, this example is taken from scaffold.rb, the library master script.
+If you install Scaffold, Baseline, and Rack, put this in a file, and run it, you can hit the application on localhost:8989.
-You can run it directly and the application will run.

       require "scaffold"

       Scaffold::Application.new("Example") do
          on_process do |state|
             state.set_response(Scaffold::Generation::HTML5) do
                html do
                   head do
                      title "Example & Fun"
                   end
                   body do
-                   if state.member?("name") then
+                     if state.member?("name") && !state["name"].empty? then
                         p "Welcome to Scaffold, #{state["name"]}!"
                      else
                         form do
                            p do
                               label "What is your name?", :for => "name" br
                               input :type => "text", :name => "name" input :type => "submit"
                            end
                         end
                      end
                   end
                end
             end
          end
       end.start()

+This really is a simple example.
+On first request, we display a form asking for the user's name.
+When submitted, we output a customized welcome message.
+Nothing earth-shattering.
+But it does show some basic patterns you'll use a lot in Scaffold coding.

+In Scaffold, most major classes accept a block on the constructor that will be instance_eval'd on the new object, allowing you to treat the class's API as a domain specific language (DSL).
+In the case of Application, we define the on_process handler, which is used to process every request made to the system.

+The State object passed to the on_process handler contains everything known about the request, and receives the response that we generate.
+In fact, as a convenience, State.set_response allows you to directly instantiate a Builder and use it as a DSL in the block you pass.
+In this case, we choose the HTML5 builder, and build HTML for the response directly in Ruby.
+Inside the block, the State object is still accessible, and we use it to check for form data, and construct the display appropriately.

+Scaffold aims to make everything clean and simple.
+Wherever possible, Scaffold avoids having you define singleton classes just to make something work.
+DSLs abound, and you should use them wherever their meaning is clear.